6 Easy Ways to Teach Kids to Show Gratitude this Easter

 In positive psychology research, gratitude is strongly and consistently associated with greater happiness.
 Gratitude helps people feel more positive emotions, relish good experiences, improve their health, deal with adversity, and build strong relationships.

 Books can be really useful teaching tools.
-They can help visual learners to grasp the concept of gratitude and encourage conversations about why gratitude is so powerful and how to be grateful.
+They can help visual learners to grasp the concept of gratitude and encourage conversations about why gratitude is so powerful and how to show it.

-There are a few terrific books (affiliate links) you might like to consider reading during your morning meeting
+There are a few terrific books (affiliate links) that highlight gratitude you might like to consider reading during your morning meeting.

-When they see their teacher praise someone and express their appreciation for good work or behavior, students are encouraged to follow suit.
-Teachers can promote an attitude of gratitude by helping kids see the positive attributes of their classmates or little things that contribute to having a good day.
+When they see you praise someone and express your appreciation for good work or behavior, students are encouraged to follow suit.
+You can promote an attitude of gratitude by helping kids see the positive attributes in their classmates or the little things that contribute to having a good day.

-Teachers can routinely point out things they are grateful for during class.
-They can ask students to share something they're thankful for during morning meetings.
+Routinely point out things you're grateful for during class.
+Ask students to share something they're thankful for during morning meetings.

-Another fun thing is a class gratitude jar or personal gratitude journal.
+Another fun thing is a class gratitude jar (similar to the family jar above) or personal gratitude journal.

 Journalling can be as simple as writing a few lines about what kids are grateful for that day or you can ask them to focus on their relationships and the positive behavior of their peers.
 Ask them to write down 3 acts of kindness they observed, 3 ways someone made them feel good, or something they're happy they achieved.